-Dealing with, and responding to you about, any comments and engagements we have had from you via our social media channels.
+Dealing with, and responding to you about, any comments and engagements we have had from you via our social media channels

 We may share this information with:

-Other members of the Bruntwood Group.
+Other members of the other affiliated Bruntwood companies.

 Our contracted service providers that process personal information on our behalf for IT and system administration and hosting, credit card processing, billing, research and analytics, marketing, customer support and data enrichment.
 Only companies who can provide adequate safeguards will be used to ensure your data is stored and handled securely.